Sacramento Digs Gardening logo

 Blend the yogurt mixture into the flour mixture until all the flour is incorporated but the dough still looks somewhat shaggy.
 Don’t overmix the dough.

 On a floured pastry cloth, turn out the dough and knead it gently eight times, working it into a 1-inch-high round.
-Dip a large sharp knife into flour and cut the round into 8 or 12 even wedges.
+Dip a large sharp knife in flour and cut the round into 8 or 12 even wedges.

 Gently transfer wedges to a parchment-lined insulated cookie sheet (or on top of two regular cookie sheets that fit together).
 The wedges can be positioned in a round that will bake together, or separated to form more defined edges.